Honey Pumpkin Besan Facial Masque: a nourishing facial masque for all skin types

 Oh pumpkin, Autumn’s most delicious siren, calling hordes of sweet-toothed revelers into the arms of caffeinated beverages and spiced baked goods everywhere.
 Sometimes I think that pumpkin is downright devilish, but the truth is she’s not all that bad.
-In fact, pumpkin is an excellent source of vitamin A, a nutrient that helps forms and maintain healthy skin.
+In fact, pumpkin is an excellent source of vitamin A, a nutrient that helps forms and maintains healthy skin.

 To me, all of that Vitamin A has the words “facial masque” written all over it.
 I decided to use some fresh roasted pumpkin puree to moisten a simple besan facial masque using chickpea flour, plain yogurt, turmeric, and a spoonful of honey.
+Viola!
+The Honey Pumpkin Besan Facial Masque was born.

 You might notice that I use honey in most of my skin care recipes, and there is a good reason for that!
 Honey is a humectant – a special kind of moisturizer that works by drawing moisture to the skin.
 Adding a few drops of honey to fresh recipes like masques, scrubs, and lotions, can help to enhance and extend their moisturizing benefit.
 Pretty neat, huh?